5 Facts About NASA's Far-Flung Voyager Spacecraft

 NASA's twin Voyager probes were launched in the late 1970s to explore the outer planets in our solar system.
-On Sept.
-12, 2013, NASA announced that Voyager 1 has successfully left the solar system, crossing into interstellar space in August 2012.
+But now, nearly 34 years later, the two spacecraft are on their way out of our cosmic neighborhood, knocking on the door of interstellar space.

-Voyager 1 and Voyager 2, were built by NASA's Jet Propulsion Laboratory in Pasadena, Calif., which continues to operate both.
-Take a look at five facts provided by NASA about the two Voyager probes, the longest continuously operating spacecraft in deep space:
+The spacecraft, called Voyager 1 and Voyager 2, were built by NASA's Jet Propulsion Laboratory in Pasadena, Calif., which continues to operate both.
+Here are five facts about the two Voyager probes, the longest continuously operating spacecraft in deep space:

 Voyager 2 launched on Aug.
 20, 1977, and Voyager 1 launched about two weeks later, on Sept.
 5. Since then, the spacecraft have been traveling along different flight paths and at different speeds.